J4yDubsHome/aqualogic/README.md

 # aqualogic

 Forked from https://github.com/swilson/aqualogic.
-This fork uses a script on a EW11 to handle the timing of the fram sends locally instead of over the network.
+This fork uses a script on a EW11 to handle the timing of the frame sends locally instead of over the network.

 - Removed keep_alive and retry code.
 This is done on a script on the EW11.
   - Script from https://www.troublefreepool.com/threads/aql-ps-8-remote-emulator-app.244915/